Reki43/assignment-3-part-2/README.md

 ## Set Up Two Droplets and Configure Load Balancing

-## Set Up and Configure the New Directory Structure for Your Server
+## Task 3 - Set Up and Configure the New Directory Structure for Your Server

 **1. Git Clone new generate_index File**